 - You meet all other requirements of your state or territory regarding residency, how long you’ve been out of school, having attended a prep course, having passed the GED Ready® practice test or similar, and so on.

 The GED exam is available in multiple languages.
-Currently, the exam is offered in English and Spanish and at some locations, in French as well.
+Currently, the exam is offered in English and Spanish and, at some locations, in French as well.
 Not all testing centers offer Spanish GED testing, though, so get well-informed.
+Check here to see ->

 Students who need testing accommodations can request so in a timely manner prior to scheduling their tests on the website GED.com or at their local testing site.